sky406/twitter-mockup-site/README.md

-#this is not actually twitter, it's just a mockup site for school
+#this is not actually twitter, it's just a mockup smade to learn how to use angular

 # Twitter